The Optimal Duration and Dosage of Immunotherapies

-On Thursday, December 26, 2023 the Wall Street Journal published a terrific piece by Brianna Abbott and Jared S. Hopkins titled “Rethinking Immunotherapy for Cancer: When Is the Best Time to Stop?”
-Their fine reporting states “Immunotherapies unleash the immune system on tumors.
-They have extended the lives of people with melanoma, lung and bladder cancers.
-They have also been a boon for drug makers generating global sales of $44 billion in 2022.
+On December 26, 2023, the Wall Street Journal published an article by Brianna Abbott and Jared S. Hopkins describing how immunotherapies weaponize the immune system to attack tumors.
+They claim that immunotherapy has extended the lives of people with melanoma, lung, and bladder cancers.
+Immunotherapies have also proven lucrative for pharmaceutical companies with an estimated global market value of $226.38B in 2024.

-While immunotherapy has shown promising results, especially in certain cancer types, including melanoma, lung cancer, breast cancer and some types of lymphomas, the approach to timing and duration of treatment is still evolving.
+While immunotherapy has shown promising results, especially in certain cancer types—including melanoma, lung cancer, breast cancer, and some types of lymphomas—the approach to timing and duration of treatment is still evolving.
 Oncologists are continuously evaluating and refining treatment strategies based on new research findings and patient outcomes to optimize the benefits of immunotherapy for cancer patients.

 However, determining the ideal duration or timing to stop or modify immunotherapy remains a topic of exploration and debate.
 Some key considerations in this area include: